 Romance is well and truly alive in the Italian Lakes.
 From the likes of Lake Garda and Lake Como, which have become well-known thanks to the rich and famous who like to holiday there, to sleepier localities such as Lake Maggiore, the Italian Lakes offer holidays to suit tastes across the spectrum.
 With water sports and adrenaline-pumping activities in the mountains, to laid-back lakeside strolls and café culture, the Italian Lakes are places to be as relaxed or as active as you like.
 Found in the foothills of the Alps, the scenery blends deep blue waters with dramatic steep mountainous backdrops.
 It’s difficult not to find a soft spot for the Italian Lakes – here’s why.

-Found in the heart of northern Italy with Milan, Venice and Bologna almost an equal distance away, Lake Garda is also Italy’s largest lake.
+Found in the heart of northern Italy with Milan, Venice and Bologna almost an equal distance away, Lake Garda is also Italy’s most popular and largest lake.
 At 143 square miles in size, peppered with islands and bordered by mountains and postcard-perfect villages, Lake Garda is a feast for the eyes.
 Enjoying a mild climate, the Lake Garda region is characterised by olive and lemon trees, striking mountains and brilliant blue waters.

 Sunset over Lake Garda